Can Celtic end their Livingston curse?

 Yet a mere half-hour jaunt along the motorway to Livingston has them beset with travel sickness.
 Livingston revel in making life difficult for the illustrious visitors.
 Their tight, narrow, artificial pitch - the only non-grass surface in the Premiership - and stout defending have suffocated Celtic's attacking efforts.

-Even all-conquering Brendan Rodgers, who hoovered up all seven available trophies during his Celtic tenure, couldn't knock down Livingston's yellow wall, settling for a 0-0 draw with the feisty newly-promoted hosts in November 2018.
+Even all-conquering Brendan Rodgers, who hoovered up all seven available trophies during his Celtic tenure, couldn't knock down Livingston's yellow wall, settling for a 0-0 draw with the feisty newly promoted hosts in November 2018.

 Neil Lennon was at the helm for the next three, then it was Ange Postecoglou's turn this season, losing 1-0 in September.
 The last time Celtic won in West Lothian?
 A 4-1 Scottish Cup canter back in 2007.